 comptia a+ cable types

 IDE Cable

-A cable that connects peripherals to a motherboard inside a computer case (also known as an ATA or PATA [parallel ATA] cable).
-IDE connectors are found on older hard drives, and an IDE cable is one that can accommodate them.
-Currently, SATA and SSD storage drives are the most popular.
-An IDE cable usually has three connectors: one for the motherboard, which splits into two.
-You can connect two hard drives to a motherboard with just one cable this way.
+A cable that connects peripherals to a motherboard inside a computer case is commonly known as an ATA or PATA (Parallel ATA) cable.
+IDE connectors, which are found on older hard drives, can be accommodated by an IDE cable.
+However, currently, SATA and SSD storage drives have become more popular.

+comptia a+ cable types